094459/newsletter-oss-projects/README.md

 [e1s](https://github.com/keidarcy/e1s)  is a terminal application from [Xing Yahao](https://twitter.com/keidarcy) to easily browse and manage AWS ECS resources, supports both Fargate and EC2 ECS launch types.
 Inspired by k9s. e1s uses the default aws-cli configuration.
 It does not store or send your access and secret key anywhere.
 The access and secret key are used only to securely connect to AWS API via AWS SDK. e1s is available on Linux, macOS and Windows platforms. (#197)

+**ec2ssh**

+[ec2ssh](https://aws-oss.beachgeek.co.uk/4ng) is a tool you might want to try out if you are not using Amazon EC2 Session Manager to connect to your EC2 instances.
+This tool describes itself as the Swiss Army knife for EC2 instance access.
+SSH, SCP, SFTP, and SSM - one tool, zero configuration.
+Comprehensive docs which covers everything you need to know.(#217)

 **eks-saas-gitops**

 [eks-saas-gitops](https://github.com/aws-samples/eks-saas-gitops) This repository offers a sample pattern to manage multi-tenancy in a Kubernetes cluster using GitOps with Flux.
 The provided CloudFormation template automates the deployment of necessary AWS resources and sets up an environment ready for GitOps practices. (#184)